hartpableo/codeconnect-basic-site/readme.md

 This is a basic website from the Code Connect mentorship program by Marameo Design.
 The website is built in plain HTML and CSS.

+Are you an aspiring and self-learning web developer?
+Learn more about this mentorship program from [Marameo Design](https://marameodesign.com/codeconnect-mentorship-program/).

 ## Steps

 1. Check the [design](https://www.figma.com/design/0JNhHbo4OIqQuiCLSxdxjh/Code-Connect?node-id=1576-2853&t=Up6pp75jtHPrIc4T-0).